 Supplier

 A person authorised by licence to Supply gas to Premises for GSME and a person authorised by licence to Supply electricity to Premises for ESME.
 In the context of a specific Device, the Known Remote Party whose Security Credentials are stored in the {supplier, digitalSignature, management} Trust Anchor Cell.

+Supplier Name

+The name set in the name part of Contact Details, where that term has its SMETS meaning, and so the name of the Supplier.

 Tag